amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        hundreds or thousands of lines code is the desired one by directly inspecting the lens program?)

-See our detailed response "above the fold," for a description of our process.
+See our response "above the fold" for a description of our process.

-Without an existing lens to compare to and without an existing set of input/output examples, it is not obvious to us how to make the process of checking correctness more automatic and objective.
+Without an existing lens to compare to and without an existing set of input/output examples, it is not obvious how to make the process of checking correctness more automatic and objective.

 We are interested in finding ways to make validating lenses easier for the user, for example by finding examples of puts and creates that differentiate between highly ranked lenses.
-However, how exactly this process would work is not obvious, and we leave this for future work.
+However, we leave this task for future work.

                                 -------------